mozilla/data-docs/src/cookbooks/live_data.md

 | 4.
 Dataflow                            | Very low-latency streaming for large datasets          | High                 | <10 min    | High             |
 | 5.
 Cloud function with Pub/Sub trigger | Low-latency for smaller subsets of data                | Medium               | <10 min    | Medium to High   |

 Live ping tables are the final destination for the telemetry ingestion pipeline.
 Incoming ping data is loaded into these tables approximately every 10 minutes, though a delay of up to 30 minutes is normal.
 Data in these tables is set to expire after 30 days.
+Live tables are not deduplicated, so the same `document_id` can appear more than once (usually well under 1%, but up to ~1-1.5% on some platforms such as iOS); deduplicate on `document_id` if you need exact counts for the current day.
+See [_Table Layout and Naming_](./bigquery/querying.md#table-layout-and-naming) for how live and stable tables compare.

 ### 1. Querying Live Tables Directly